devopness/devopness/docs/pipelines/add-pipeline-step.md

 ---
-title: Add New Step to Pipeline
+title: Add Step to Pipeline
 intro: Add a pipeline step to perform a specific task in a defined order during the resource deployment process of your pipeline.
 links:
     overview: